Protection of Life During Pregnancy Act 2013: Draft

 In January 2013, the Oireachtas Joint Committee on Health and Children held three days of discussions with interest groups on the government's plans.
-The meeting was held in the chamber of the Seanad (upper House), rather than a committee room, to allow more people to attend.
+The meeting was held in the chamber of the Seanad, rather than a committee room, to allow more people to attend.
 Journalist Stephen Collins commented that it was an unusual and positive step to hold such a discussion before the drafting of a bill by the Office of the Parliamentary Counsel to Government.
 Health Minister James Reilly said in January 2014 that the process had "become now the standard for many bills".

 The draft of the bill was published in April 2013.
-The official announcement stated that the provisions of the proposed legislation being published were strictly within the parameters of the X case.
+The official announcement stated that the provisions of the proposed legislation being published were strictly within the parameters of the X Case.
 In May 2013, the Oireachtas Joint Committee on Health and Children held three days of discussions on the draft bill with healthcare and legal professionals.
 Its report was laid before the Dáil on 30 May.